Li-Kezhi/VASP-Kezhi/README.md

 ## Lists
 * split_dos

     Used for splitting DOSCAR file

+* band_structure

+    Used for plotting band structure